OpenBMB/BMInf/README.md

 - **CPM1.** CPM1 [[2](#ref)] is a generative Chinese pre-trained language model with 2.6 billion parameters.
 The architecture of CPM1 is similar to GPT [[4](#ref)] and it can be used in various NLP tasks such as conversation, essay generation, cloze test, and language understanding.

-- **EVA2.** EVA2 is an upgraded version of EVA [[3](#ref)], which is a Chinese pre-trained dialogue model with 2.8 billion parameters.
+- **EVA.** EVA [[3](#ref)] is a Chinese pre-trained dialogue model with 2.8 billion parameters.
 EVA performs well on many dialogue tasks, especially in the multi-turn interaction of human-bot conversations.

 Besides these models, we are now working on adding more PLMs especially large-scale PLMs.
 We welcome every contributor to add their models to this project by proposing an issue.